civicmapper/culvert-toolkit/docs/docs/index.md

 ***This documentation is a work-in-progress***

-The Culvert Analysis Toolkit is an inlet and culvert peak-flow and capacity calculator that uses a TR-55 Model and parameters derived from geospatial data.
-It analyzes how culverts perform within their watershed and reports out their capacity to handle storm events of increasing frequencies, and identifies the storms that might cause them to fail.
+The Culvert Analysis Toolkit is a collection of GIS tools designed to support analysis of culvert performance within their watershed.
+It uses a [TR-55 Model](https://www.nrcs.usda.gov/Internet/FSE_DOCUMENTS/stelprdb1044171.pdf) and parameters derived from geospatial data to calculate peak-flow and culvert capacity.

+This software has been developed by [CivicMapper](https://www.civicmapper.com) in collaboration with [GroundPoint Engineering](https://groundpoint-engineering.com/), and encompasses work from a collaboration with the Cornell Soil & Water Lab (on GitHub @ [github.com/SoilWaterLab](https://github.com/SoilWaterLab)).
+See [Credits/Contributors](index.md#creditscontributors) for more information.

+---

+## Getting Started

+1. [Installation](installation.md): get the Culvert Analysis Toolkit set up in ArcGIS Pro
+2. [The Toolbox](agp-python-toolbox.md): an overview of the tools and what they do.
+3. [Data Guides](data-overview.md): walk-throughs of the types inputs the tool requires and how to prepare them
+4. [Analysis Guide](analysis-guide-overview.md): using the tool and working with the results

+---

 ## Who is this toolkit for?